Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 Who is the Cohort actually for?

 If your organization is sending more than one person, look at the Private Cohort.
-If you are a producer trying to figure out whether your production is set up correctly, start with a Diagnostic.
+If you are a producer trying to figure out whether your production is set up correctly, start with an Equip engagement, which builds your system against the standard.

 What is the credential, and what does it actually mean?